 Slip the card over the dough container and wiggle it gently down till the lid is flush with the card.

 And there you have it!

-Super Easy AND CHEAP classroom gifts for students in your kid’s class!
+Super Easy AND CHEAP class Christmas gifts for everybody!

 Still, want a great idea for Budget-friendly Teacher gifts?
 Click the image below and go to my AWESOME tutorial breakdown of how to make Teacher ornaments for under $2 each!